konpep-dev/Aether-RWKV-/README.md

 A small, self-contained language model using the **RWKV v4** architecture — a linear-time attention design with no KV cache and no GPU requirement.
 Trained on a custom dataset of 22,000 computer science and casual conversations (English + Greek).

-The trained weights are not included in this repository.
-See [Training your own](#training-your-own).

 ---